chebpy/chebpy/README.rst

-One can in general expect Chebpy computations to be accurate to machine precision, which is to say to approximately fifteen digits in double-precision floating-point arithmetic, or a relative accuracy of roughly :math:`10^{-15}`.
-We can verify this for the computed roots of :math:`\texttt{f}` by computing:
+One can in general expect Chebpy computations to be accurate to machine precision, which is to say to approximately fifteen digits in double-precision floating-point arithmetic.
+We can verify this for the computed roots of ``f`` by computing:

 .. code:: python